DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 Reiren was yet to notice it's approach as it was coming from her blind spot above.
 And what's more, it's speed was just too fast.

-_TL Note:_ Need to check these two lines: `彼女が走ってからの発動じゃない。この場に俺たちが来た時から用意してたのか`

-_As Reiren is running she cannot cast_
+_It wasn't casted whe she started to run._

-_Was it prepared for us since we came here?_
+_Was it prepared at the time when we came here?_

 There was no intention to discuss things any longer.
 Heaven lord Alfreya had no intent other than killing them here.